U.S. court voids $448 million award against AbbVie, but revives FTC claim over AndroGel

 But in a 94-page decision, Circuit Judge Thomas Hardiman also said the lower court judge correctly found AbbVie and privately-held Besins liable for monopolization for filing a sham, “objectively baseless” patent infringement lawsuit in 2011 against Perrigo Co to delay generic AndroGel.

-Hardiman also reinstated an FTC claim concerning AbbVie’s settlement of a similar case against Teva Pharmaceutical Industries Ltd and a related agreement letting the Israeli drugmaker sell a generic version of its cholesterol drug TriCor.
+Hardiman also reinstated an FTC claim challenging AbbVie’s agreement to drop a similar lawsuit against Teva Pharmaceutical Industries Ltd while letting the Israeli drugmaker sell a generic version of its TriCor cholesterol drug.

+The FTC called that arrangement an illegal “reverse payment,” where the billions of dollars of AndroGel revenue that AbbVie wanted to protect far offset the $100 million in TriCor sales it might sacrifice.

-Both patent lawsuits had been brought by Abbott Laboratories, which split off North Chicago, Illinois-based AbbVie at the beginning of 2013.
+Both patent lawsuits had been brought by Abbott Laboratories, which split off North Chicago, Illinois-based AbbVie at the start of 2013.

 Wednesday’s 3-0 decision returned the case to U.S. District Judge Harvey Bartle in Philadelphia.

+An FTC spokeswoman said the regulator was pleased the reverse payment claim was reinstated, was disappointed with parts of the decision, and will consider its legal options.

-AbbVie and lawyers for Besins did not immediately respond to requests for comment.
-The FTC did not immediately respond to similar requests.
+AbbVie and lawyers for Besins did not respond to requests for comment.
 Teva is no longer a defendant.

 The case is Federal Trade Commission v AbbVie Inc et al, 3rd U.S. Circuit Court of Appeals, No. 18-2748.